-This webinar, hosted by SREB in partnership with Common Application Inc. (Common App), will build on last week’s webinar on how to provide school counseling services virtually.
-In this webinar, a panel of leading experts in school counseling will share their insights on how they are supporting students’ academic, college/career, and social-emotional needs when schools are closed or have moved to online instruction.
+This webinar, hosted by SREB in partnership with Common Application Inc. (Common App), built on the previous webinar of the same name on how to provide school counseling services virtually.
+In this webinar, a panel of leading experts in school counseling shared their insights on how they are supporting students’ academic, college/career, and social-emotional needs when schools are closed or have moved to online instruction.

 In this webinar, Brian Coleman of Chicago Public Schools and 2019 ASCA School Counselor of the Year, shared his insights on how to support students’ academic, college/career, and social-emotional needs when schools are closed or have moved to online instruction.
 Brian stressed the importance of having a strategy first before diving in.
 Important things to consider are the legal and ethical issues involved, school district policies, and what technology tools your students have access to.

 In this webinar, representatives of Florida A&M University and Spelman College provide a look into the unique campus culture, academic learning environment and social experiences found at historically black colleges and universities.
 This webinar was designed for school counselors and college access advisers who work with students of color in order to help them become more familiar with the special opportunities HBCUs provide.